-- (2) The department shall seek any necessary approvals from CMS to allow the department to implement the program described in this section. - (3) Assistance with repayment of medical education loans, loan interest payments, or scholarships provided by the MiDocs consortium shall be contingent upon a minimum 2-year commitment to practice in an underserved community in this state post-residency and an agreement to forego any sub-specialty training for at least 2 years post-residency with the exception of a child and adolescent psychiatry followship that must be integrated with a psychiatry residency training program in a MiDocs consortium affiliated institution. - (4) The MiDocs consortium shall work with the department to integrate the Michigan inpatient psychiatric admissions discussion (MIPAD) recommendations and, when possible, prioritize training opportunities in state psychiatric hospitals and community mental health organizations. - (5) The department shall maintain the MiDocs consortiuminitiative advisory council to help support implementation of the
+- (2) The department shall seek any necessary approvals from CMS to allow the department to implement the program described in this section. - (3) Assistance with repayment of medical education loans, loan interest payments, or scholarships provided by the MiDocs consortium shall be contingent upon a minimum 2-year commitment to practice in an underserved community in this state post-residency and an agreement to forego any sub-specialty training for at least 2 years post-residency with the exception of a child and adolescent psychiatry followship that must be integrated with a psychiatry residency training program in a MiDocs consortium affiliated institution.

-- 1 program described in this section, and to provide oversight.
-The - 2 advisory council must be composed of the MiDocs consortium, the - 3 Michigan Area Health Education Centers, the Michigan Primary Care - 4 Association, the Michigan Center for Rural Health, the Michigan - 5 Academy of Family Physicians, and any other appointees designated - 6 by the department. - 7 (6) Not later than September 1 of the current fiscal year, the - 8 MiDocs consortium shall submit a report to the standard report - 9 recipients that includes all of the following information: - 10 (a) Audited financial statement of per-resident costs. - 11 (b) Education and clinical quality data. - 12 (c) Roster of trainees, including areas of specialty and - 13 locations of training. - 14 (d) Medicaid revenue by training site. - 15 (7) The department shall monitor outcome and performance - 16 measures for this program, including, but not limited to, the - 17 following: - 18 (a) Increasing this state's ability to recruit, train, and - 19 retain primary care physicians and other select specialty - 20 physicians in underserved communities. - 21 (b) Maximizing training opportunities with community health - 22 centers, rural critical access hospitals, solo or group private - 23 practice physician practices, schools, and other community-based - 24 clinics, in addition to the required training through rotations at - 25 inpatient hospitals. - (c) Increasing the number of residency slots for family - 27 medicine, general internal medicine, general pediatrics, general - 28 OB-GYN, psychiatry, and general surgery. - 29 (8) Unexpended and unencumbered funds up to a maximum
+- (4) The MiDocs consortium shall work with the department to integrate the Michigan inpatient psychiatric admissions discussion (MIPAD) recommendations and, when possible, prioritize training opportunities in state psychiatric hospitals and community mental health organizations. - (5) The department shall maintain the MiDocs consortium initiative advisory council to help support implementation of the program described in this section, and to provide oversight.
+The advisory council must be composed of the MiDocs consortium, the Michigan Area Health Education Centers, the Michigan Primary Care Association, the Michigan Center for Rural Health, the Michigan Academy of Family Physicians, and any other appointees designated by the department. - (6) Not later than September 1 of the current fiscal year, the MiDocs consortium shall submit a report to the standard report recipients that includes all of the following information: - (a) Audited financial statement of per-resident costs. - (b) Education and clinical quality data. - (c) Roster of trainees, including areas of specialty and locations of training. - (d) Medicaid revenue by training site. - (7) The department shall monitor outcome and performance measures for this program, including, but not limited to, the following: - (a) Increasing this state's ability to recruit, train, and retain primary care physicians and other select specialty physicians in underserved communities.

-- \$11,000,000.00 in general fund/general purpose revenue plus any 1 contributions from public entities, up to \$5,000,000.00, and any 2 associated federal match remaining in accounts appropriated in part 3 1 for hospital services and therapy are designated as work project 4 appropriations, and any unencumbered or unallotted funds must not 5 6 lapse at the end of the fiscal year and must be available for 7 expenditures for the MiDocs consortium to create new primary care 8 residency slots in underserved communities under this section until the work project has been completed.
-All of the following are in 9 10 compliance with section 451a(1) of the management and budget act, 11 1984 PA 431, MCL 18.1451a: - (a) The purpose of the work project is to fund the cost of the MiDocs consortium to create new primary care residency slots in underserved communities. - 15 (b) The work project will be accomplished by contracting with 16 the MiDocs consortium to oversee the creation of new primary care 17 residency slots. - 20 (d) The tentative completion date for the work project is21 September 30, 2029. - Sec.
-1872.
-From the funds appropriated in part 1 for personal care services, the department shall maintain the monthly Medicaid personal care supplement paid to adult foster care facilities and homes for the aged that provide personal care services to Medicaid recipients in place during the previous fiscal year. - Sec.
-1874.
-The department shall ensure, in counties where PACE services are available, that PACE is included as an option in all options counseling and enrollment brokering for aging services and managed care programs, including, but not limited to, Area Agencies on Aging, centers for independent living, and the MiChoice home and community-based waiver.
-The department must include approved marketing and discussion materials for options counseling.
+- (b) Maximizing training opportunities with community health centers, rural critical access hospitals, solo or group private practice physician practices, schools, and other community-based clinics, in addition to the required training through rotations at inpatient hospitals. - (c) Increasing the number of residency slots for family medicine, general internal medicine, general pediatrics, general OB-GYN, psychiatry, and general surgery. - (8) Unexpended and unencumbered funds up to a maximum \$11,000,000.00 in general fund/general purpose revenue plus any contributions from public entities, up to \$5,000,000.00, and any associated federal match remaining in accounts appropriated in part 1 for hospital services and therapy are designated as work project appropriations, and any unencumbered or unallotted funds must not lapse at the end of the fiscal year and must be available for expenditures for the MiDocs consortium to create new primary care residency slots in underserved communities under this section until the work project has been completed.
+All of the following are in compliance with section 451a(1) of the management and budget act, 1984 PA 431, MCL 18.1451a: - (a) The purpose of the work project is to fund the cost of the MiDocs consortium to create new primary care residency slots in underserved communities. - (b) The work project will be accomplished by contracting with the MiDocs consortium to oversee the creation of new primary care residency slots. - (c) The total estimated completion cost of the work project is \$29,400,000.00. - (d) The tentative completion date for the work project is